daostack/DAOstack-Hackers-Kit/docs/stack/client/querying.md

       proposals ( where: { dao: "0x294f999356ed03347c7a23bcbcf8d33fa41dc830" }) { title }
     }`

-### Executing Query
+### Executing a Query

-As we noted above the query created need to be explicitly sent to the server.
+After creating a query, as we did in the previous section, we need to cause the query to be executed, that is, be sent to the graphnode server.

 #### Entity Methods
-By default `subscribe` parameter is set to `false`.
-This is useful to send a one time query and not bother the server with further requests for subscription.
+We can subscribe to an observable without passing `{subscribe: true}` parameter (refer to the [subscribing to a query section](#entity-methods_2)) for sending a one-time query without subscribing to further updates from the server for result of the query.

-    // Get all proposals' Id of the DAO dao.proposals().subscribe(() => {})
+    // Get all proposals' Id of the DAO without subscribing to server const proposalsObs = dao.proposals()

+    // send query and open subscription only to the cache proposalsObs.subscribe(() => {})

+    // Unsubscribe to cache once done
+    proposalsObs.unsubscribe()

+**Note**: Even though we are not subscribing to updates from the server, the observable still subscribes to the Apollo cache changes.
+The cache could change as a result of some other query and is discussed in detail in the [following section](#subscribe-to-apollo-cache-changes).

 #### Raw GraphQL queries
-These queries are made using the static method `arc.sendQuery`.
+You can submit raw GraphQL queries using the static method `arc.sendQuery`.
 Pass the query designed [above](#raw-graphql-queries) as the parameter to `sendQuery`.

     // Get votes id and outcome of the given Proposal arc.sendQuery(gql`query {